The dependency question Guard answers

 Choose which autofixes to run right now.

-Ready to fix.Limits, reruns, and maintained health
+Ready to fix.Limits, reruns, and current dependency health

 - No install, build, or test command is executed, so claims that require project code to run remain unverified.